ReportsEPM Buyer's Guide

 3.1 Understand the Generational Landscape

-Without getting religious about it, it's helpful to categorize:
+Without getting religious about it, it is helpful to categorize:

 This matters because your bottlenecks and non-negotiables often line up with a generation as much as a vendor.